Justin Haire

-Justin Haire is in American college baseball coach, currently serving as head coach of the Campbell Fighting Camels baseball team.
-He has held that position since the 2015 season.
+Justin Haire (born November 25, 1980) is in American college baseball coach, currently serving as head coach of the Ohio State Buckeyes.
+He has held that position since the beginning of the 2025 season.
 He was catcher at Bowling Green and Indianapolis prior to his coaching career.
 After one season as a pitching coach at Sterling College, he moved to Ouachita Baptist where he remained as an assistant for three seasons.
 In 2008, he arrived at Campbell as an assistant to Greg Goff, and was elevated to head coach upon Goff's departure after the 2014 season.

 Head coaching record

 Below is a table of Haire's yearly records as an NCAA baseball coach.